WWUZeroTrust/Zero_Trust_Project/README.md

 ## Setup

 We installed these tools on four different computers and our instructions will reflect that.
+This is 'Trust Engine and Kolide + ELK Stack Server', 'OPA and Swissknife Handler', 'Network Agent', and Client machine.

 ### Trust Engine and Kolide + ELK Stack Server